shibatch/tlfloat/CODE_OF_CONDUCT.md

 deliberations within the company.
 If the company is required to pay a certain percentage of the profits earned, the paperwork for this would become cumbersome, and it would also be necessary to publish the figures on which the payment is based.
-A large part of these deliberations is devoted to whether and how the software can be used free of charge.
+In reality, a large part of these deliberations is devoted to whether and how the software can be used free of charge.

 Here, I would like to explain another concept in economics.
 Consider the case where farmers graze cows on pastureland.
 If there are too